 Some 47 years ago a meeting was held in Durban to discuss a national day of mourning for South Africa’s political detainees.
 The meeting was sparked by the death of Ahmed Timol, who had died in police custody on the 27th October 1971.
 Timol was the 22nd political detainee to die since 1963.
-By 1990 a further fifty activists would die whilst in police detention.
+By 1990, a further 50 activists would die whilst in police detention.

 Ahmed Timol was born in the Transvaal on the 3rd November 1941.
 From a young age Timol had a strong sense of what was right and wrong, and was courageous in pointing out injustices, regardless of the implications.
 Timol’s father, Haji Yusuf Ahmed Timol, an immigrant from India, was friends with a number of members of the South African Communist Party (SACP), and the Transvaal Indian Congress.
 As a child Timol suffered from asthma, and Dr. Yusuf Mohamed Dadoo, chair of both the SACP and the South African Indian Congress, was his clinician.

-Having studied to be a teacher, Timol felt the need to commit himself further to the anti-apartheid fight, and in 1966 he chose to leave his teaching post in Roodeport, ostensibly to attend Hajj in Mecca.
-The trip enabled Timol to obtain a passport, and within a few months Timol had left Saudi Arabia for London, eventually making his way to the Soviet Union, where together with Thabo Mbeki, Timol attended the International Lenin School, as an active member of the SACP and Umkhonto weSizwe, the armed wing of the ANC.
+Having studied to be a teacher, Timol felt the need to commit himself further to the anti-apartheid fight, and in 1966 he chose to leave his teaching post in Roodepoort, ostensibly to attend Hajj in Mecca.
+The trip enabled Timol to obtain a passport, and within a few months of arriving in Saudi Arabia, he left for London, eventually making his way to the Soviet Union.
+Together with Thabo Mbeki he attended the International Lenin School as an active member of the SACP and Umkhonto weSizwe, the armed wing of the ANC.

-In February 1970 Timol returned to South Africa, having completed 18 months of training in Moscow, and a further four weeks training with the SACP in London.
+In February 1970, Timol returned to South Africa after completing 18 months of training in Moscow, and a further four weeks training with the SACP in London.
 He resumed his teaching post at Roodepoort Indian High School, and enrolled for a BA with UNISA.
 Timol was an ambitious person, with plans for his future.

 On the 22nd October 1971, Timol and Salim Essop were arrested at a roadblock in Coronationville.
 According to the police, banned ANC literature, instructions from the SACP, and material related to the 50th anniversary of the SACP were found in the boot of their car.

 On the 27th October 1971, while supposedly alone with Sergeant J Rodrigues, Timol purportedly jumped out of an open window, killing himself.
-For appearances sake, the state held an inquest into his death, finding no fault on the part of the police.
-No mention was made of the assault or torture meted out on Timol, despite his body showing signs of sever torture.
+For appearance’s sake, the state held an inquest into his death, finding no fault on the part of the police.
+No mention was made of the assault or torture of Timol, despite his body showing signs of severe torture.
 An undertaker, Mohammed Khan, who saw Timol’s body in the mortuary, observed that his eye was out of its socket, his body was covered in bruises and that he had burn marks all over his body.
 Mourners preparing Timol’s body for burial further commented this his neck had been broken, and that all of his fingernails had been removed.